 Budgets have one of the worst reputations out there.
 People hear the term and automatically think “deprivation.”
 Images of eating rice and beans in a tiny, dark apartment spring to mind.

 Now, there are plenty of reasons why budgeting might not be a good solution for your personal situation.
-In fact, our editor-in-chief isn’t a particular fan of budgeting and has other ideas about how to grow your money.
+In fact, our founder isn’t a particular fan of budgeting and has other ideas about how to grow your money.

 But budgeting can be helpful for saving money and managing your cash flow.
 It helps you live according to your values, helps you save money and helps you achieve financial goals.
 When you budget, you get the chance to see up close where you spend your money, which gives you the power to continue that way or to change it.
 Budgeting is like having a supportive friend just for your money.
 And you should at least know how to do it, right?